sqlite/sqlite/doc/tcl_extension_intro.md

 either of which may affect argument expansion per the usual Tcl rules.

-This environment will be quite familiar to those who use Tcl.
+This environment will be familiar to those who use Tcl.
 There are a few differences however.
 These are:<br>

 * A single '.' on an input line which is not inside of an incomplete Tcl line group is treated as a (momentary) end-of-input by the REPL.
-(^ "REPL" is short for "Read, Evaluate, Print Loop.)
+(^ "REPL" is an acronym for "Read, Evaluate, Print Loop".)

 * The shell's dot commands, while not visible via \[info commands\], are discoverable by the "unknown" command and will be executed if their names (with the '.' prefix) would be found and resolved unambiguously in the shell execution environment.
-Commands whose names begin with '.' which are not found uniquely in the shell execution environment produce an "invalid command name" error.
+Commands whose names begin with '.' which are not found as unique in the shell execution environment produce an "invalid command name" error.
 Except for that treatment, the unknown command in effect acts like the standard Tcl version.
-(footnote: That version remains available as _original_unkown, to which non-dot commands are delegated .)
+(That standard version remains available as _original_unkown, to which handling of non-dot-prefixed commands is delegated.)

 * A few non-standard-Tcl commands are available.
 In particular: